tweag/lagoon/docs/GETTING_STARTED.md

 ```

 ### Lagoon backend initialization
 Now that the database is running, we can initialize the lagoon backend.
-For this example, we'll be using the docker images provided at [TODO]().
+For this example, we'll be using the docker images provided on the [Tweag DockerHub organization](https://hub.docker.com/u/tweag).
 You can
 also follow along using the lagoon-server executable built with nix (see the [README]((../README.md)) for more details).

-TODO: confirm this image path
 ```
 docker run --rm tweag/lagoon-server --pghost localhost --pgport 5432 --pguser postgres --pgpassword mysecretpassword init-db --db-admin-pass lagoonpassword
 ```